SAP-samples/btp-bridge-framework/documentation/automation/Automation Overview.md

 ### parameters.json

-This configuration file points the automated tool to your BTP global account, subaccount, and Cloud Foundry space.
+This configuration file points the automated tool to your BTP global account, subaccount, and Cloud Foundry space. **You will have to update this file with your credentials before running the automated setup tool!!!**

 You will need to configure the following fields: